MAIF/shapash/CONTRIBUTING.md

 git clone https://github.com/YOUR_GITHUB_PROFILE/shapash.git
 ```

-## 3. Be sure that your repostiry is updated
+## 3. Be sure that your repository is updated

 To be sure that your forked repo you have in local is good, you have to update your repo with the Shapash's master branch.
 So in your forked, do this :